Setting Up Metadata

 - Navigate to the Document Central - Administrator role center.

-- Select the metadata field you want to index and click Prepare for Indexing in the Indexing section.
+- Select the metadata field you want to index and click on Prepare for Indexing in the Indexing section.

 Info

-Clearing Indexed Metadata
+Deleting Indexed Metadata

-When clearing indexed metadata, three options are available:
+When deleting indexes, three options are available:

 -

-Clear Full Index
+Delete Full Index

-The indexing status will simply be reset. -
+The indexing status is simply reset. -

-Retain Index on Document Entries
+Keep Index on Document Entries

 - Navigate to the Document Central - Administrator role center.